columbiadb/columbiadb.github.io/syllabus.md

 #### Course Expectations

-What This Class is **NOT**

-* Our goal is *not* to learn how to design effective or beautiful visualizations.
-Our goal is to understand how modern systems are engineered, and explore the research opportunities in visual data exploration.

 What I expect from You

 * Students should be comfortable reading research papers; you will read, answer questions, and comment on the readings before class.